OliverMount/PopulationResponseCurve/README.md

 <figcaption> Figure 1.
 Population of tuning curve </figcaption>
 </figure>

-Fig. 2 show a population response curve when the stimulus index is 3.
+Fig. 2 shows a population response curve when the stimulus index is 3.

 <figure>
 <p align='center'>